proc7ts/fun-events/README.md

 A state is a tree-like structure of sub-states (nodes) available under `StatePath`.

-A `StateTracker` can be used to notify on state changes of particular nodes.
-Then the registered receivers will receive an update.
+A `StateTracker` can be used to notify on state changes of particular node and its sub-tree.

 ```typescript
 import { StatePath, StateTracker } from 'fun-events';